-How Many Stages of a Sales Funnel Do I Need?
+How Many Sales Funnel Stages Do You Really Need?

 On this episode, Warren Miller, Sales Director at One View asks: How many sales pipeline stages do you recommend in a CRM system and does the maturity of the business come into play?
 Watch this video to learn more about how to best approach pipeline management and three key steps to improve forecast accuracy.